IanM07/RogueBlocks/README.md

 # RogueBlocks
-A simple top down shooter roguelike with LAN coop multiplayer.
-This is the multiplayer version of the game and will no longer receive development.
+A simple top down shooter roguelike.
 For all current releases, please see the main branch.

 Requirements:
 pip install pygame